sunfishcode/hello-wasi-http/README.md

 cargo_component_bindings::generate!();
 ```

-Then, renamed the `T` type to `Component`, which the bindings expect.
+Then, I renamed the `T` type to `Component`, which the bindings expect.

 Finally, add dependencies:
 ```